-A white cotton t-shirt has between UPF 5 and UPF 8; it allows almost one-fifth of UV radiation to pass through to your skin.
-Better t-shirt options include:
+A regular white cotton T-shirt has UPF between 5 and 8.
+It allows almost one-fifth of UV radiation to pass through to your skin.
+Better T-shirt options include:

 To boost air circulation and help you stay cool, some tightly constructed UPF garments use vents or holes.
 Others may be constructed with moisture-wicking fabric that helps pull sweat away from the body.

 Pants or shorts

 Swimsuits made with UV-protective, chlorine-resistant material block at least 98 percent of UV rays.
 High-UPF swimsuit retailers include:

-Hats with a wide brim or neck shade (a piece of fabric which drapes over your neck) reduce the amount of exposure your delicate facial skin has to endure.
+Hats with a wide brim or a piece of fabric that drapes over the neck reduce the amount of exposure that delicate facial and neck skin must endure.
 Wearing one while outside will help reduce your UV exposure.
 Options include: